ceedee666/opensap_python_intro/exercises/week_4/4.4/exercise.md

-# Filter even numbers
+# Filter the even numbers from the file
-The file `numbers.txt` contains numbers.
-(Actually, the same numbers from the last exercise.)
-There is exactly one number per line.
-Read the numbers from the file and write those numbers into a new file named `even_numbers.txt`.
-Again, there should be one number per line.
-The order of the numbers shall be unchanged.
-To indicate, that the program is finished, print the following output: "List of even numbers created!"
+The file "numbers.txt" contains some random  numbers.
+Again, there is one number per line.
+Go through this list, and write all numbers into a new file "even_numbers.txt".

 # Hint
-First read all the numbers as explained in the last exercise and put them into a list.
-Open the new file for writing.
-Go through the list and check if a number is even.
-If this is case, change the integer into a string and do not forget to add a line break.
-Write this string into the file.
-Implement the final print statement.
+Go through the file "numbers.txt" line by line, read the input, delete the line break and cast it into an integer.
+Then append the number into a list.
+When the file is read completely, all numbers are now stored in the list.
+Open the new file "even_numbers.txt" and iterate through the list.
+If a number is even, then write it into the file.

 # Tests
-- Check, if a file of even numbers exists.
-(How to do that?)
+- Check the output (should be: 9853\n9760\n9745)
-- Compare the content of the file with the existing file (How to do that?)
+- Check if there is an open() statement
-- Check if open(.. "r") exists
+- Check if there is either read() or readlines()
-- Check if open(.. "w") exists
+- Check if there is a .strip()
-- Check if there is an if-statement
+- Check if there is a int() casting